Last update: 11.26.2018

 Astrill VPN servers are very fast in Europe and North America, but more of them are needed to fight the geo-blocking effectively.

 So what does this all mean in the context of Netflix and overall speed?
 While both services are fast enough to stream UHD from US servers, NordVPN is on the very margins of the recommended 25 Mbps for maximum video quality.
 And the last thing we want to mention in case of Netflix and other region-limited content – the more servers you have, the less likely it is that all of them will be banned by the service provider.
-Therefore, it’s good to remember the old saying – a bird in your grasp is better than a moose in the forest.
+Therefore, it’s good to remember the old saying – a bird in the hand is worth two in the bush.

 Astrill VPN vs NordVPN in Asia